-- a) scientific organisations have made a significant effort to develop strategies for promoting biosecurity. - b) junior scientists can get involved in the work of scientific organisations and professional bodies, and thus contribute to policy formation. - c) codes of conduct can be an important tool for engaging life scientists with biosecurity. - d) there is a limited number of faculty and instructors sufficiently knowledgeable to teach about biosecurity and dual-use issues.
+- a) scientific organisations have made a significant effort to develop strategies for promoting biosecurity. - b) junior scientists can get involved in the work of scientific organisations and professional bodies, and thus contribute to policy formation. - c) codes of conduct can be an important tool for engaging life scientists with biosecurity. - d) the number of faculty and instructors sufficiently knowledgeable to teach about biosecurity and dual-use issues is low.